Personal Injury Law in Delaware

 Most Common Injuries in Delaware

 The number of Delaware residents injured seriously enough to require hospitalization continues to rise across the state.
-According to the Delaware Statewide Trauma System, falls in either home or workplace are the #1 reason for a hospitalization.
-The second most common cause of a hospitalization in Delaware is auto accidents.
+According to the Delaware Statewide Trauma System, falls in either home or workplace are the #1 reason for hospitalization.
+The second most common cause of hospitalization in Delaware is auto accidents.
 Data also suggests that these injuries are especially prevalent among seniors.
 In addition, injuries caused over 6,000 unintended hospitalizations in Delaware in 2018.

 Steps in a Personal Injury Lawsuit in Delaware